MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 ### [New-MgTeamworkDeletedTeamChannelTab](New-MgTeamworkDeletedTeamChannelTab.md)
 Adds (pins) a tab to the specified channel within a team.
-\nThe corresponding app must already be installed in the team.
+The corresponding app must already be installed in the team.
 This API is available in the following national cloud deployments.

 ### [New-MgTeamworkWorkforceIntegration](New-MgTeamworkWorkforceIntegration.md)
-Create a new workforceIntegration object.\nYou can set up which entities you want to receive Shifts synchronous change notifications on and set entities to configure filtering by WFM rules eligibility for, including swap requests.
+Create a new workforceIntegration object.You can set up which entities you want to receive Shifts synchronous change notifications on and set entities to configure filtering by WFM rules eligibility for, including swap requests.
 This API is available in the following national cloud deployments.

 ### [New-MgUserChat](New-MgUserChat.md)